A complete guide to Edexcel A-Level Chemistry

 Good to know

 Where students lose marks Practical questions on Paper 3 are not just about the procedure.
 They often ask you to calculate percentage yield, percentage error, or to evaluate a method and suggest improvements.
-Drill these sub-types: They are predictable and worth 4–6 marks each.
+These sub-types come up often and are usually worth several marks each.

 The practical endorsement

-Alongside your A-Level grade, you receive a Pass or Fail on the science practical endorsement.
+Alongside your A-Level grade, you receive a Pass or Not Classified on the science practical endorsement.
 This is a separate assessment based on your teacher's judgement of your competence in lab work throughout the two-year course, against five Common Practical Assessment Criteria (CPAC).
 There is no exam.

 Mathematical content

-Ofqual requires that at least 20% of the marks in A-Level chemistry test mathematical skills at Level 2 (GCSE higher) or above.
-Edexcel papers tend to sit slightly above this in practice.
+Ofqual subject content requires at least 20% of A-Level chemistry marks to test mathematical skills at Level 2 (GCSE higher) or above.
 Expect lots of moles, ratios, percentage yields and atom economies, pH and Ka calculations, rate equation manipulation, Born-Haber cycles, and Gibbs free energy calculations.

 The maths itself is rarely hard – the pressure comes from speed and chemistry context.
 Students who score A* drill calculations until they are mechanical, freeing up working memory for the chemistry.
-A grade 6 in GCSE maths is the unofficial minimum, and many top chemistry students also take A-Level maths.
+A solid GCSE maths grade (6 or above) makes the workload easier, and many top chemistry students also take A-Level maths.

 5 tips for Edexcel A-Level Chemistry revision

-Edexcel A-Level Chemistry has a heavier practical weighting on Paper 3 than the other major boards, so practical skills can swing a grade more than most students realise.
+Edexcel A-Level Chemistry's Paper 3 is more practical-heavy than the other papers in this spec, so practical skills can swing a grade more than most students realise.

 1. Drill moles and stoichiometry until automatic